rob4abcba/interview-questions-in-javascript/README.md

 ## Strings
 <a name="string--reverse"></a><a name="2.1"></a>
-- **[2.1](#string--reverse) Given a string, reverse each word in the sentence** `"Welcome to this Javascript Guide!"` should be become `"emocleW ot siht tpircsavaJ !ediuG"`
+- **[2.1](#string--reverse) Given a string, reverse each word in the sentence** `"Welcome to this Javascript Guide!"` should become `"emocleW ot siht tpircsavaJ !ediuG"`
   ```javascript
   var string = "Welcome to this Javascript Guide!";